Investment Strategy Considerations - Why Land? Why Now?

 I have personally more than tripled the value of a self-directed IRA account strictly on land transactions.
 Google "self directed IRA real estate" and read up on it!

 Need a significant tax break?
-Google this to check out "Conservation Easements" ...
+Google "Conservation Easements" and check out some articles on the subject...

 8. When should I invest in land?
 Why now?

-As a buyer, from an investment perspective, you certainly want to buy during a "buyers market"...
+As a buyer, from an investment perspective, you certainly want to buy during a normal market or in a "buyers market"...
 That's when sellers are more motivated, prices are depressed, etc.

 You don't want to buy in the heat of the bubble.